CASA Projects in KenyaImproving the quality of life of people with disabilities.

 It is estimated that there are three million people living with disabilities in Kenya.
 While organisations exist to promote the rights of people with disabilities in Kenya, in everyday life they still experience many challenges.

 Some people in Kenyan society see those living with disabilities as a burden, some even see them as a curse.
 In August 2012, following a visit from CASA members in Ireland, Development Pamoja entered into a partnership with CASA to assist those living with disabilities in the Mogotio district.

 This assistance takes the form of facilitating transport costs to various hospitals in Kenya, covering the costs of medical care and actually assisting people to receive care in hospitals.

-Apart from assisting members of the program with medical care we also run monthly socials in each of the program villages.
-These socials are mirrored on those run in Ireland.
-We invite disabled children and adults to the social and cook them a hot meal.
+Apart from assisting members of the program with medical care we also run monthly social events in each of the program villages.
+These social events are mirrored on those run in Ireland.
+We invite disabled children and adults to the social events and cook them a hot meal.

 The project is still in its infancy but has so far proved successful.
 We are constantly identifying new disabled cases, where families originally did not wish to take part in the program but now see the benefits of attending the socials.
-The program is not just assisting the disabled in the Mogotio district; it is also helping to change how the community perceive people living with disabilities.
+The program is not just assisting the disabled in the Mogotio district; it is also helping to change how the community perceives people living with disabilities.